-Under our 2015 contracts, we have hedged approximately 47% to 52% of our expected 2015 production.
+Under our 2016 contracts, we have hedged approximately 69% to 72% of our expected 2016 production.
 Such arrangements may expose us to risk of financial loss in certain circumstances, including instances where production is less than expected or oil prices increase.
-These fixed price swaps are accounted for as cash flow hedges and recorded at fair value pursuant to FASB ASC 815 and related pronouncements.
-At December 31, 2014, we had a net asset derivative position of \$102.8 million as compared to a net liability derivative position of \$22.8 million as of December 31, 2013, related to our fixed price swaps.
-Utilizing actual derivative contractual volumes, a 10% increase in underlying commodity prices would have reduced the fair value of these instruments by approximately \$42.1 million.
+At December 31, 2015, we had a net asset derivative position of \$186.5 million as compared to a net asset derivative position of \$102.8 million as of December 31, 2014, related to our fixed price swaps.
+Utilizing actual derivative contractual volumes, a 10% increase in underlying commodity prices would have reduced the fair value of these instruments by approximately \$80.6 million.
 However, any realized derivative gain or loss would be substantially offset by a decrease or increase, respectively, in the actual sales value of production covered by the derivative instrument.

 Our revolving credit facility is structured under floating rate terms, as advances under this facility may be in the form of either base rate loans or eurodollar loans.
 As such, our interest expense is sensitive to fluctuations in the prime rates in the U.S. or, if the eurodollar rates are elected, the eurodollar rates.
-At December 31, 2014, amounts borrowed under our revolving credit facility bore interest at the Eurodollar rate of 1.91%.
-A 1% increase in interest rates would increase interest expense by approximately \$1.0 million per year, based on \$100.0 million outstanding under our revolving credit facility as of December 31, 2014.
-As of December 31, 2014, we did not have any interest rate swaps to hedge our interest risks.
+At December 31, 2015, we had no variable interest rate borrowings outstanding; therefore, an increase in interest rates would not have impacted our interest expense.
+As of December 31, 2015, we did not have any interest rate swaps to hedge our interest risks.